25 Jun 2018

 One way to get wild with the family in Jackson Hole is to go llamaneering.
 Just in case you are unfamiliar with llamaneering, it involves hiking with a llama in tow.
 The llamas carry your hiking gear for you and provide added interest to the excursion.
 There are different llama tour companies in the Jackson Hole area that offer such guided trips.
 However, most of the wild and wooly hikes tend to run from 9:30 a.m. to 3:30 p.m., weather permitting.

-Speaking of guided trips, Jackson Hole is also home to a variety of tour companies that offer wildlife safaris.
+Speaking of guided trips, Jackson Hole is also home to a variety of tour companies that offer wildlife safaris, such as Eco Tour Wildlife Adventures.
 The intensity of the wildlife safaris vary and may be tailored to meet your family’s unique needs.
 Some of the animals that your family is likely to encounter during the trips are birds, wolves, bears, moose, bison and elk.
 Oftentimes, lunch is included in the wildlife safari packages as well.

 Depending on the season, elk-drawn sleigh rides and horse-drawn wagon rides are also available.
 They tend to be quite enjoyable for all ages.
 The sleigh rides frequently take place at the National Elk Refuge.
 Traditionally open year-round, it’s a great place to view wildlife, bid on one-of-a-kind elk antlers, hunt and fish.
 The wagon rides, on the other hand, tend to take place at a variety of locations.